-- A. TTN is most likely to benefit from increased demand from offshoring as globalisation increases. - B. Costs will decrease as manufacturing jobs are cut due to increased automation. - C. The innovation of additional services demanded by an older clientele that lives longer. - D. Increase in social media will naturally lead to increased advertisement sale by TTN. - 71.
-Several questions are associated with the following case study.
+A. TTN is most likely to benefit from increased demand from offshoring as globalisation increases.

+B. Costs will decrease as manufacturing jobs are cut due to increased automation.

+C. The alignment of TTN's business model to provide a number of new revenue generating services to support an older clientele that lives longer.

+D. Increase in social media will naturally lead to increased advertisement sale by TTN.

+71. Several questions are associated with the following case study.
 The material given in the case study will not change.

-Lemon is a Japanese telecommunications company which recently acquired a local company, TTN, that manufactures smart phones, in an effort to integrate vertically and provide clients with a better offer.
+Lemon is a Japanese telecommunications company which recently acquired a local company that manufactures smart phones, TTN, in an effort to integrate vertically and provide clients with a better offer.
 A significant part of Lemon's clientele acquisition strategy is a focus on older individuals, and it wants to provide them with phones that better address their needs.

 TTN, unlike most of its peers, owns the manufacturing plants which supply parts for its phones.
-80% of TTN 's manufacturing personnel are contractors, while the industry average is 40%.
-Two years ago, TTN was subject to a non-governmental organisation (NGO) campaign requesting that it offered contractors working conditions and pay similar to that of employees.
-TTN agreed to most of the NGO's requests.
+80% of TTN's manufacturing personnel are contractors, while the industry average is 40%.
+Two years ago, TTN was subject to a non-governmental organisation (NGO) campaign requesting that it offers contractors working conditions and pay similar to that of employees.
+TTN agreed to most of the NGO' s requests.

-Which of the following company-specific characteristics, describe how Lemon's risks to labour rights are impacted?

-- A. Its risks are lower than industry average because a lower percentage of its work force is directly employed. - B. Its risks are fully mitigated by addressing concerns raised by NGO's. - C. Risks are reduced because older individuals have less concerns about corporate social responsibility than the younger generation. - D. Insourcing its manufacturing enables retention of greater control of its supply chain and thus, risks. - 72.
-Several questions are associated with the following case study.
+How is Lemon's labour rights risk impacted by characteristics that are company-specific?
+A. Its risk is lower than industry average because a lower percentage of its work force is direct employees.

+B. Its risk is fully mitigated by addressing the NGO' s concerns.

+C. Lemon' s labour rights risk is reduced by the fact that older individuals have less concerns about company' s social corporate responsibility than the younger generation.

+D. By not outsourcing its manufacturing, Lemon retains greater control of its supply chain and thus labour-related risks.

+72. Several questions are associated with the following case study.
 The material given in the case study will not change.

-Lemon is a Japanese telecommunications company which recently acquired a local company, TTN, that manufactures smart phones, in an effort to integrate vertically and provide clients with a better offer.
-A significant part of Lemon's clientele acquisition strategy is a focus on older individuals, and it wants to provide them with phones that better address their needs.
+Lemon is a Japanese telecommunications company which recently acquired a local company that manufactures smart phones, TTN, in an effort to integrate vertically and provide clients with a better offer.
+A significant part of Lemon' s clientele acquisition strategy is a focus on older individuals, and it wants to provide them with phones that better address their needs.

 TTN, unlike most of its peers, owns the manufacturing plants which supply parts for its phones.
-80% of TTN 's manufacturing personnel are contractors, while the industry average is 40%.
-Two years ago, TTN was subject to a non-governmental organisation (NGO) campaign requesting that it offered contractors working conditions and pay similar to that of employees.
-TTN agreed to most of the NGO's requests.
+80% of TTN' s manufacturing personnel are contractors, while the industry average is 40%.
+Two years ago, TTN was subject to a non-governmental organisation (NGO) campaign requesting that it offers contractors working conditions and pay similar to that of employees.
+TTN agreed to most of the NGO' s requests.